Blog Most Commented Post

 "I have loved the writers' course and at the same time it has terrified me.
 It has been both a liberation and an unkind mirror.
 The writing itself was surprising.
 I was surprised at how 'inside' it I felt and at how playful I could be with character and situations.

-It was a strange and unwieldly process, all the more so because I would think later about how I was posting stuff that felt exposing and stuff I couldn't believe I'd written, let alone shared.
+It was a strange process, all the more so because I would think later about how I was posting stuff that felt exposing and stuff I couldn't believe I'd written, let alone shared.
 At the same time that made me feel bolder.
 It was like a mischievous secret, I had a new secret power - my imagination.
 That was a wonderful gift.

 All in all it was a very humanising process and I realise that having a 'voice' no matter how small or simple, gives us great power."